Refinancing Venezuela’s Debt: Local Legal and Policy Issues

 This is an Insight article, written by a selected partner as part of Latin Lawyer's co-published content.
 Read more on Insight

-Given the current size of Venezuela’s economy, aggregate claims against the country are equivalent to several multiples of its gross domestic product (GDP).
+Given the current size of Venezuela’s economy, after several years of rolling recession, aggregate claims against the country are equivalent to several multiples of its gross domestic product (GDP).

 Below are thoughts on the legal and policy questions that will arise in a Venezuelan restructuring.

 The Executive branch of the Venezuelan government requires approval from the National Assembly (Venezuela’s legislature) to incur any form of indebtedness.
 Legislative approval is required under the Organic Law on Financial Management of the Public Sector (the Public Finance Law).
 The Venezuelan Constitution requires that an annual indebtedness special draft bill be submitted by the Executive to the National Assembly with the annual draft budget bill.